Sustainability

 BIL has introduced a reemployment system that allows employees who wish to remain employed after the retirement age of 60 to continue working until the age of 65, providing them with a place where they can utilize the experience they have accumulated over the years and demonstrate their skills and know-how.

-In FY2021, more than 80% of employees have requested to be rehired under the reemployment system, and BIL is rehiring all applicants.
+In FY2022, more than 90% of employees have requested to be rehired under the reemployment system, and BIL is rehiring all applicants.

 1. (Number of rehired staff / Number of retirees*2) x 100